2011 Sri Lankan local elections: Phase 1–17 March 2011

 Nominations took place between 20 and 27 January 2011.
 2,047 nominations (1,282 form registered political parties, 765 from independent groups) had been received by the returning officers but 450 nominations (148 form registered political parties, 302 from independent groups), more than a fifth, had been rejected to due errors such as not meeting the youth candidates quota; not having the nomination papers attested by a Justices of the Peace; general secretaries of parties/independent groups not signing the nomination papers; and translation errors.
 This left a total of 1,597 valid nominations (1,134 form registered political parties, 463 from independent groups).
 Of the 148 rejected nominations from registered political parties, 36 came from the UPFA, 8 from the UNP, 6 from the SLMC, 2 from the TNA and 2 from the JVP.

 After the nomination period had ended Election Commissioner Dayananda Dissanayake announced that the elections for the 301 local authorities would be held on 17 March 2011.
 The 2009 electoral roll was used meaning that approximately 12.7 million registered electors were eligible to vote to elect 3,931 councillors across 301 local authorities (4 municipal councils, 39 urban councils and 258 divisional councils).

 The rejections led to 68 writs being filed at the Court of Appeal (UPFA 35, UNP 9, SLMC 6, Independents 11, other parties 7).
 On 18 February 2011 the Court of Appeal ordered the Election Commissioner to not hold elections in three divisional councils (Akmeemana, Akuressa and Moneragala).
 This prompted the Election Commissioner to postpone elections in all 64 local authorities subject to legal action.
 On 22 February 2011 it was announced that elections in two divisional councils in Mullaitivu District had also been postponed due most of their electors still being held in IDP camps at Menik Farm.
-On 11 March 2011 the election for Thunukkai Divisional Council in Mullaitivu District was also postponed due to legal reasons.
+On 11 March 2011 the election for Thunukkai Divisional Council in Mullaitivu District was also postponed for legal reasons.
 As a consequence elections were held only in 234 local authorities (3 municipal councils, 30 urban councils and 201 divisional councils) on 17 March 2011.
 Approximately 9.4 million registered electors were eligible to vote to elect 3,032 councillors.

 The deadline for applications for postal voting was originally 16 January but this was later extended to 27 January and then to 31 January.
 There were 321,595 postal vote applications, nearly 100,000 lower than the 2010 parliamentary election.
 The decline in applications was blamed on general voter apathy and broken electoral promises.
 Postal voting took place on 8 and 9 March 2011.